 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to discuss further.
-Your doctor may ask:
+Being ready to answer them might reserve time to go over any points you want to discuss further.
+Your doctor might ask:

 - Has the curvature of your penis worsened over time?

-- Do you have pain during an erection, and if so, has it gotten worse or improved over time?
+- Do you have pain during erections, and if so, has it gotten worse or improved over time?

 - Do you recall having an injury to your penis?